-When I first started editing articles for HubSpot's Marketing Blog, I didn't quite realize how much time each one would take.
+When I first started practicing my editorial skills on the HubSpot Marketing Blog, I didn't quite realize how much time each one would take.

-Depending on length, topic, author, and other variables, it can take anywhere from twenty minutes to an entire afternoon to edit a single blog post.
+Depending on the length, topic, and other variables, it can take anywhere from 20 minutes to an entire afternoon to edit a single blog post.

-What are some ways to edit more efficiently while maintaining integrity?
-Whether you're editing your own piece of writing or someone else's, here are 12 ways to save time when you sit down and whip out that proverbial red pen.
+Want some ways to edit more efficiently while maintaining integrity?
+Here are 12 ways to save time when you sit down and whip out that proverbial red pen.

-If you're working through a piece of writing that'll require more than a few hours of careful editing, consider blocking out chunks of concentrated time separated by breaks.
-Otherwise, you may lose focus and begin missing things.
-In fact, a study by the Draugiem Group found that the employees with the highest productivity spent 52 minutes working, followed by 17 minutes of rest.
+If you're working through a piece of writing that'll require more than a few hours of careful editing, consider blocking out chunks of uninterrupted time with small breaks in between – the Pomodoro method.

 You might be tempted to dig into the meat of the piece and begin meticulously editing it straight away.
-But, as an editor, it's important that you put the content into context before you dive into the details.
+But, as an editor, it's important to put the content into context before diving into the details.

-First, take a quick skim of the working title, the layout, and the main ideas covered in the piece.
+First, take a quick skim of the working title and the main ideas covered in the piece.
 Think to yourself:

 If you're concerned the piece isn't about a topic your readers will be interested in, think about how to tweak the angle.

-3) Read for content & ideas first, grammar second.
+3. Read for content and ideas first, grammar second.

-Ginny Soskey, manager of HubSpot's Marketing Blog, agrees.
-"Your job, as an editor, is to preserve the voice of your writer while making sure they are meeting your Quality Bar," she explained in her post on editing confessions.
+"Your job, as an editor, is to preserve the voice of your writer while making sure they are meeting your quality bar.”

-If you notice the piece doesn't flow well, or the introduction needs to be tightened up, or there aren't enough points in the article for it to meet your standards for quality, then it's better to send that feedback to the author via email than to try and fix it yourself.
+You may notice the piece doesn't flow well, or the introduction needs to be tightened up, or there aren't enough points in the article for it to meet your standards for quality.
+In that case, send that feedback to the author via email as that may be more productive than switching everything around yourself.

-- Are there any structural inconsistencies in the piece?
-For example, if they included an image in every section of the piece except for one or two, you might ask them to find an image for those sections for consistency.
+Are there any structural inconsistencies in the piece?
+For instance, if they included an example in every section of the piece except for one or two, you might ask them to find one for each of those sections.

-- Are there any points that need more, better, or any evidence?
+Are there any points that need any, more, or better evidence?
 Statistics and data can elevate the quality of your content and make it more interesting for readers.

 As you read, take notes on these points in an email draft to the author.
 Once you're done, make sure you clean up the notes so they're comprehensible.

-Reading out loud isn't just good for memory retention; it's also a great way to find errors in a piece of writing.
-You're more likely to you find clumsy sentences and other things spell check won't necessarily catch if you hear those errors out loud.
+Reading out loud isn't just good for memory retention, it's also great for spotting errors.
+You're more likely to find clumsy sentences and other things spell check won't catch if you read out loud.

 Reading out loud will help you catch these errors in the first go-round, which will save you time later.

-Here's a useful tip from my colleague Ginny from that great blog post on editing I mentioned earlier.
 Think about it: What are the mistakes you tend to make when writing or editing?
 What things do you tend to miss?
-For example, you might notice that one of you typically get hung up on the difference between there/their or you're/your.

-Knowing that, you can make sure to do a "Find and Replace" before publishing a piece to correct these little slipups.
+Start keeping track of this and adding it to a personal blog.
+Then, as you're editing, do a "Find and Replace" before publishing to catch any mistakes that slipped through the cracks.
 It's a far quicker way to polish a piece than looking for these instances manually.

-To do a "Find and Replace," hit Control + F on a PC (or Command + F on a Mac), type in your problem word or phrase and click "Find," and let your browser take you to the word or phrase.
-Then, look through each instance of that word or phrase and swap it out with the right thing when needed.
+To do a "Find and Replace," hit Control + F on a PC (or Command + F on a Mac), type in your problem word or phrase, and click "Find."

 It doesn't matter how meticulously you eyeballed a piece of writing: More often than not, you will find additional errors using spell check that you would otherwise miss.

-There will always be something you can do to improve a piece of writing -- and it can drive you crazy if you let it.
+There will always be something you can do to improve a piece of writing.
 You might think of "done" as spending every possible minute improving, polishing, and refining a piece until it's whittled to perfection.

 Of course, knowing what the threshold for "good enough" is easier said than done.
 Here's a helpful formula to give you some direction: